mcollins-axway/axway-open-docs/content/en/docs/central/connect-api-manager/deploy-your-agents-with-amplify-cli.md

 `discovery_agent.yml` and `traceability_agent.yml` contain the default minimum agent configuration.

-`private_key.pem` and `public_key.pem` are the generated key pair the agent will use to securely talk with the AMPLIFY Platform (if you choose to let the installation generate them).
+`private_key.pem` and `public_key.pem` are the generated key pair the agent will use to securely talk with the amplify Platform (if you choose to let the installation generate them).

 ## Start the agents